derekcoder/SwiftProgressView/README.md

 * `ProgressRingView` - The class for ring progress view
 * `ProgressViewPieView` - The class for pie progress view
 * `progress` - 0.0 ~ 1.0, readonly.
 Support IBInspectable
+* `observedProgress` - The progress object to use for updating the progress view
 * `circleLineWidth` -  The width of outer circle.
 Support IBInspectable
 * `circleColor` - The color of outer circle.
 Support IBInspectable
 * `progressColor` - The color of inner circle.
 Support IBInspectable